rust-lang/rust/src/doc/rustc-dev-guide/src/tests/directives.md

   assertions.
 - `needs-rustc-debug-assertions` — ignores if rustc was not built with debug assertions.
+- `needs-target-has-atomic` — ignores if target does not have support for all specified atomic widths, e.g. the test with `//@ needs-target-has-atomic: 8, 16, ptr` will only run if it supports the comma-separated list of atomic widths.

 The following directives will check LLVM support: